Symplectic topology and ideal-valued measures: Introduction and main results

-We will now present a nontrivial instance of the use of Proposition \ref{prop:alg_crit_SH_heavy_nondispl}, based on Theorem \ref{thm:IVQM_annuli_in_tori} and on the following K\"unneth-type lemma, proved in Section \ref{ss:pf_thm_torus_cross}: \begin{lemma} Let $M,N$ be closed symplectic manifolds and let $K\subset M$, $L\subset N$ be compact sets.
+We will now present a nontrivial instance of the use of Proposition \ref{prop:alg_crit_SH_heavy_nondispl}, based on Theorem \ref{thm:IVQM_annuli_in_tori}.
+For this we will need on the following K\"unneth-type lemma, proved in Section \ref{ss:pf_thm_torus_cross}, where $\tau$ stands for the quantum cohomology IVQM on $M,N,M\times N$: \begin{lemma} Let $M,N$ be closed symplectic manifolds and let $K\subset M$, $L\subset N$ be compact sets.
 If $N \setminus L$ decomposes into a finite number of pairwise disjoint displaceable subsets, then $\tau(L) = SH^*(N;\Lambda)$, and moreover the K\"unneth isomorphism

 maps $\tau(K)\otimes \tau(L) = \tau(K) \otimes SH^*(N;\Lambda)$ into $\tau(K\times L)$. \end{lemma} We refer the reader to \cite{Varolgunes_2018_PhD} for the definition of the K\"unneth morphism for compact subsets of $M,N$.
 In general it is neither injective nor surjective, however when the sets in question are $M$ and $N$ themselves, it can be shown to be an isomorphism.